Our Future Path! A plan for a better world!

 Introduction

 A basic goal of any economic system would be to use resources in the most efficient, productive and profitable manner possible to build wealth.
 Beyond this, a Moderated Economy would focus on some additional goals.
 One of these goals would be to produce locally as many of the goods and services that are needed as possible, or at least some minimum number of each of them.
-This would help to ensure that we will be able to get our necessities no matter what happens to the world economy.
-Another pair of goals would be to ensure that we can all get a job to earn a living, and that our labor resources are producing wealth and not being wasted.
+This would help to ensure that we will be able to get the goods we need no matter what happens to the world economy.
+Another pair of goals would be to ensure that we can all get a job to earn a living wage, and that our labor resources are producing wealth and not being wasted.

 In addition, a Moderated Economy would replace the direct control of a Command Economy with more of an economic framework approach.
 Instead of our governments directly owning businesses or telling specific individuals or businesses what to do, our governments would create economic frameworks for our local, state and national economies.
 These frameworks would allow individuals and businesses to operate within a safe and secure environment from which they and our communities, states and nation could prosper and build wealth.